 Today’s society is made to believe that it’s important to eat 3 healthy meals a day and get in 2 good snacks in between those meals.
 Research shows that nothing is further from the truth.
-This great video from Dr. Nick Zyrowski clearly explains why one meal a day is good for you.

 How many calories should you eat on OMAD?

 This is a good question but it’s not a one size fits all kind of answer.
 If you are doing the one meal a day diet to lose weight you should stick to a keto diet – high fats, low carbs, moderate protein.
 By sticking to this plan you will get in enough calories to keep you satisfied, put you into ketosis and help you lose weight.

 If you’re lost and unsure how to start the keto diet, this meal plan is for you.
 It’s a foolproof guide to winning at the high-fat, low-carb lifestyle.
 Enter your details below and start now!